openmastery/tools/Readme.md

 # Idea Flow Mapping Tools

 This is the prototype version of the Idea Flow Mapping software.
-It's currently file based with heavy logic in the plugin, and will be moved to a REST service hosted at demo.ideaflow.org that will allow you to use basic Idea Flow analytics tools once you create a free account.
+It's currently file based with heavy logic in the plugin, and will be moved to a thinned down version that hits a REST service hosted at demo.ideaflow.org, and you'll be able to use basic Idea Flow analytics tools with your team once you create a free account.
+ETA for the rewrite is Jan 2016.

 The prototype version has two parts: